S-01169

 Plain Language

-Deployers of high-risk AI systems must file reports with the Attorney General on a recurring schedule: first report within six months of deployment; second report one year later; biennially thereafter; and within six months of any substantial change.
-Reports must include a system description covering actual, intended, or planned uses and any developer-unintended uses, plus an impact assessment addressing algorithmic discrimination risk and mitigation, monetization plans, and a cost-benefit evaluation for consumers and end users.
-Each filing must also include the most recent independent audit.
-An entity that is both developer and deployer may submit a single joint report.
-For systems already deployed at the effective date, an 18-month transition period applies.
+Deployers must file reports with the Attorney General on a defined schedule: within six months of initial deployment, a second report one year later, then biennially, plus within six months of any substantial change.
+Reports must include a system description covering actual and intended uses with respect to consequential decisions and whether any developer-unintended uses are occurring.
+Reports must also include an impact assessment covering algorithmic discrimination risk and mitigation steps, monetization details, and a cost-benefit evaluation for consumers.
+Entities that are both developer and deployer may file a single joint report.
+Each report must be accompanied by the latest audit.

 Statutory Text